 To get a better understanding of the populations, we consider space-time diagrams to track their evolution.
-Without loss of generality we focus on the computation of an $f_1$ population at an arbitrary lattice node (n, s).
+Without loss of generality we focus on the computation of an f_1 population at an arbitrary lattice node (n, s).
 The deterministic LBE (1) expresses the pre-collision population $f_1(n, s)$ as a function of the three pre-collision populations from node (n + 1, s - 1).
-This is visualized in Fig. 1(a), where the directed edge symbolizes the transport of the post-collision population $g_1(\vec{f}(n + 1, s - 1))$ .
+This is visualized in Fig. 1(a), where the directed edge symbolizes the transport of the post-collision population $g_1(\vec{f}(n+1, s-1))$.
 The source node of a directed edge shall always contain a local collision according to (4), i.e., it holds:

-Figure 1: Visualization of the computation of $f_1(n, s)$ .
+Figure 1: Space-time diagrams visualizing the computation of a population (here $f_1(n, s)$) in terms of populations of past nodes.